-This course focuses on interpersonal communication and interviewing skills essential to the helping relationship.
-Students learn the process of assessment including collecting and organizing information of client systems.
-The steps to ensure an ongoing process that links engagement and assessment to intervention and evaluation are integrated.
+This course focuses on interpersonal communication and interviewing skills essential to helping relationships.
+Students learn the process of assessment including collecting and organizing information

 SW 535 Foundations of Social Welfare Policies (3 credits)

 Focuses on the history, philosophy and process of social welfare policy including political and economic influences as well as the evolving role of social work.
 An analytical approach is used to highlight the forces that facilitate or inhibit changes in social policies.
 The course establishes the connection between social welfare policy and social work practice.
 Particular emphasis is placed on the social worker's role in developing and implementing functional policies and programs consistent with the mission of the social work profession.